USA and the UK

 - Birth or adoption certificates of children (if applicable)

-- Court and criminal records and any police certificate
+- Criminal and court records and any police certificate

 - If you have been married previously, you must provide a divorce certificate or a certificate of death to prove that the marriage was officially terminated

 - If you served in the military, you must provide military records

 All documents must be submitted to the NVC who will then determine whether you have met the requirements.

-The interviewer will consider your application and ask you a series of questions.
-If the interviewer is satisfied, the passports of the travelling family members will be stamped with the F4 visa, and you will be free to travel to the U.S. with your family.
+At the interview, the immigration officer will take a look at your documents and application and then proceed to ask you a series of questions regarding your background, relationship with the U.S. sponsor, and reasons why you would like to immigrate to the United States.
+If the immigration officer is satisfied with your answers and applications, you will then be approved for an F4 visa.
+Your passport and the passports of the accompanying family members will be stamped with the appropriate visa, and you will be free to travel to the U.S. with your family.

-You will also receive a package from the Embassy which you must take with you when you travel to the U.S..
+In addition to the visa stamp, you will also receive a package from the Embassy which you must take with you when you travel to the United States.
 You need to give this package, unopened, to the immigration official when you arrive in the United States.
+It is very important that this package remains sealed.
+If opened, you and your family could be denied entry into the United States.

 What are the fees for an F4 Visa?

-The fees for the F4 Visa differ depending on the individual’s personal circumstances and the embassy through which they have applied for the F4 Visa.
+The fees for the F4 Visa will differ depending on the individual’s personal circumstances and the embassy through which they have applied for the F4 Visa.

 The general fees which need to be taken into consideration are:

 - DS-260 application processing fee: $325

-- Fees for any translation of your documents
+- Fees for any certified translation of your documents: costs will vary

 - Medical examination and vaccination fees: costs will vary